 Why did you decide to start Spendwith?

-I actually started the first iteration of Spendwith in 2015 after serving with a local African American chamber of commerce.
-I wanted a way to curate the commerce of black business, after unsuccessfully launching a local black business directory.
+I actually started the first iteration of Spendwith in 2015 after serving with a local African American Chamber of commerce.
+I wanted a way to curate the commerce of Black Business, after unsuccessfully launching a local black business directory.
 So I began working on a “Black Amazon” or a version of a black e-commerce site.
 Because the growth of my tech company was occurring at the same time, I wasn’t able to fully commit the time needed to finish Spendwith.
 Over the next few years, my perspective began to evolve on the type of platform needed and who the technology needed to also serve.
-After the decline of my tech company in 2016 and consequently filing for personal bankruptcy, I sought out a job in web development.
+After the decline of my tech company in 2016 and consequently filing for personal bankruptcy, I sought out for a job in web development.
 However, the lure of entrepreneurship was still strong, and I decided to bring a previous idea back to life, in a new form.
-That’s the version of the Spendwith app we have today, one that encourages spending with the seller and businesses associated with eight different cultural groups, with more to come.
+That’s the version of the Spendwith App we have today, one that encourages spending with the seller and businesses associated with 8 different cultural groups, with more to come.

 How does your company compare to other competitors in the market?